mrnascara/USBTimers/readme.md

 ## What Models
 The TI 84 Plus CE And The TI 84 Plus CE Python are the only two Calculators supported.

+## Compiling from source
+To Compile USBTimers from source, Install the CE-Programming Toolchain from this Link: 'https://github.com/CE-Programming/toolchain' then Download the zip file and run 'make' then USBTimers will be compiled.